petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics/web-content-api-basics-using-graphql.md

 ## Get Web Content Articles from the Site

 Use GraphQL services to retrieve a list of the site's articles.
-Access the Liferay API Explorer to perform this action.
+Access Liferay API Explorer to perform this action.

 1. Navigate to Liferay API Explorer at `http://[host]:[port]/o/api`.